 Purple dead-nettle is in the mint family (Lamiaceae) with square stems often characteristic of mints.
 Try rolling the stem between your fingers and you’ll notice the square stems.

-Lamium purpureum was the 9th most observed species in the Pittsburgh region for last year’s City Nature Challenge 2019.
-Here’s an observation of purple dead-nettle from last year’s challenge from the flower bed near the Dippy statue at the Carnegie Museum of Natural History.
+Lamium purpureum was the 9th most observed species in the Pittsburgh region for City Nature Challenge 2019.
+Here’s an observation of purple dead-nettle from the 2019 challenge from the flower bed near the Dippy statue at the Carnegie Museum of Natural History.

 The City Nature Challenge is a global event where cities come together to share the biodiversity seen in their urban areas.
 Your nature sightings are shared through the free community science platform, iNaturalist.
 If you have never used iNaturalist, the City Nature Challenge is a great way to introduce yourself to iNaturalist.
 You’ll be hooked.